rzshrote/pybrops/docsrc/source/standard_usage/optimization/optimization_problems.rst

 PyMOO specific properties
 -------------------------

 All optimization problem definitions inherit from PyMOO's Problem definition.
-For information regarding these properties, see `PyMOO's Problem Definition <https://pymoo.org/problems/definition.html>`_ webpage.
+For information regarding these properties, see the `PyMOO's Problem Definition <https://pymoo.org/problems/definition.html>`_ webpage.

 PyBrOpS specific properties
 ---------------------------

-To create a more stable interface, PyBrOpS defines several properties within its Problem definition.
+To create a more stable interface overlaying the PyMOO interface, PyBrOpS defines several properties within its Problem definition.
 These additional properties are summarized below.

 .. list-table:: Summary of PyBrOpS specific ``Problem`` properties
     :widths: 25 50